Modern Espionage: The Growing Risk to High Value Individuals

 Your Move

-The modern face of espionage is invisible, algorithmic, and targeted.
+The modern face of espionage is both personal and digital.
 It doesn’t snatch you off the street.
 It slips into your inbox, your phone, your LinkedIn requests.
 So what can you do?

 Protections can include:

-• Avoiding public Wi-Fi, use VPNs, and keeping sensitive work off personal devices.
+Avoiding public Wi-Fi, using VPNs, and keeping sensitive work off personal devices.

 About the author